Plattyz/ASCHEX/README.md

 # ASCHEX
-Two simples C codes to convert ASCII files into Hex files and Hex files into ASCII Numbers files.
+Three simples C codes to convert ASCII files into Hex files, Hex files into ASCII Numbers files and Hex files into Char Crypted files.